-I am Professor of History at University of Stavanger, Norway.
+I am Professor of History at University of Stavanger, Norway and Co-editor-in-chief of the journal Environmental Humanities.

 I am currently working on extinction narratives and museums.
 I have two large externally funded projects on this topic, which you can read about on my Remembering Extinction site.